Fair Graph Machine Learning under Adversarial Missingness Processes: Fairness-Aware Adversarial Missing Data Imputation

 where $\Delta^j = C/n_j^{\frac{1}{4}}$ and $j \in \{0,1\}$, $C$ is a constant independent of the sensitive attribute $s$, and $n_j$ is the number of samples that belong to $s = j$.

 The LDAM loss is a weighted version of the negative log-likelihood loss.
-Intuitively, since $\Delta^j$ is larger for smaller values of $n_j$, it ensures a higher margin for the smaller classes.
+Intuitively, since $\Delta^j$ is larger for smaller values of $n_j$, and thus it ensures a higher margin for the smaller classes.

-\textbf{BFtS with no sensitive information:} BFtS can generate fair outputs when very little or no sensitive information is provided by letting $f_I$ impute the sensitive values from the ground truth training labels $y$ using the LDAM loss.
-We replace $\mathcal{V}_S$ with $\mathcal{V}_L$ and $s$ with $y$ for each node $v \in \mathcal{V}_L$ in Eqn \ref{eqn::le}.
+\textbf{Sensitive attribute imputation with no sensitive information:} BFtS can generate fair outputs when very little or no sensitive information is provided by letting $f_{imp}$ impute the sensitive values from the ground truth training labels $y$ using the LDAM loss \cite{du2021fairness}.
+More specifically, we replace $\mathcal{V}_S$ with $\mathcal{V}_L$ and $s$ with $y$ for each node $v \in \mathcal{V}_L$ in Eqn \ref{eqn::le}.
 The reasoning is that the worst-case fairness model generally assigns a more desired outcome to the non-sensitive group and a less desired outcome to the sensitive one.
 Therefore, the nodes predicted as the minority class will fall into the sensitive group, and vice versa.
-This is consistent with the worst-case assumption of BFtS.
-RNF \cite{du2021fairness} applies a similar solution with a different loss function. \paragraph{\textbf{Sensitive Attribute Prediction Loss}} Given the sensitive information for $\mathcal{V}_s$, we first replace $\hat{si}_v$ by ${s}_v$ for $v \in \mathcal{V}_s$ and thereby generate $\hat{s}$.
-The parameters of $f_A$ are learned using:
+This is consistent with the worst-case assumption of BFtS. \paragraph{\textbf{Sensitive Attribute Prediction:}} Given the sensitive information for $\mathcal{V}_S$, we first replace $\hat{si}_v$ by ${s}_v$ for $v \in {\mathcal{V}_S}$ and thereby generate $\hat{s}$.
+The parameters of $f_{bias}$ are learned using:

+{For simplicity, we consider a binary sensitive attribute in this paper.
+However, BFtS extends to non-binary or continuous sensitive attributes by appropriately generalizing the imputation loss $\mathcal{L}_{\text{imp}}$ and the bias loss $\mathcal{L}_{\text{bias}}$ to multi-class or continuous settings.}